top of page

 Tall Poppy Syndrome -3 - Empowerment Coaching Krakow Blog

-What is Pollyanna's attitude?
+What is a Pollyanna attitude?
 This phenomenon, also known as the Pollyanna Syndrome or the Pollyanna Rule, refers to the tendency to see only the positive aspects of every situation while ignoring the negative or warning signs.

 On the surface, this attitude may seem beneficial, but it can have negative consequences.
 Ignorance may be bliss, but it only provides temporary relief, and in the long run, the losses can be significant.

-In personal life, this phenomenon can lead people to ignore negative aspects of a situation, such as staying in toxic relationships.
+In private life, this phenomenon can lead people to ignore negative aspects of a situation, such as staying in toxic relationships.
 In extreme cases, this can even lead to domestic violence.

 In the business world, this effect can manifest as excessive optimism when starting new ventures, particularly in project management.
 Failing to assess risks, ignoring red flags, and failing to understand the project's context can all lead to failure.

-Dr. Steven Novella, a neuroscientist at Yale University, conducted a study on the brains of incorrigible optimists.
-He found that optimists tend to forget negative events and focus on positive emotions, such as joy and happiness.
-As a result, they may not accurately remember negative events, which can lead to poor decision-making.
+Dr. Steven Novella, a neuroscientist at Yale University, studied the brains of incorrigible optimists.
+He found that optimists tend to forget a negative event and focus on positive emotions, such as joy and happiness.
+As a result, they may not accurately remember such an event, which can lead to poor decision-making.

 Pollyanna Syndrome - 4 - Empowerment Coaching Krakow Blog

 All three syndromes described above are examples of our cognitive biases.
 Cognitive bias is an irrational, distorted way of perceiving reality.
-Cognitive biases occur in everyone's reasoning process and affect our judgment, behavior, and decisions.
+Cognitive biases are part of our reasoning process and affect our judgment, behavior, and decisions.

-On the Empowerment Coaching website, we write more about it in a dedicated section entitled
+On the Empowerment Coaching website, we write more about it in a dedicated section called

 Cognitive Bias Examples - Empowerment Coaching Krakow Blog